rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 As before, we use the [fuzzingbook](https://www.fuzzingbook.org) grammar style.
 Here is an example grammar for arithmetic expressions, starting at `<start>`.
 Note that we disallow empty string (`''`) as a terminal symbol.
 A terminal symbol has exactly one character.
+Secondly, there can only be one alternative to the `<start>` symbol.
+This is however not a restriction in practice as you can always rewrite the grammar to conform.

 <form name='python_run_form'>
 <textarea cols="40" rows="4" name='python_edit'>